 While the expansion of mobile communication has made this convenient reality possible, it doesn’t come without its drawbacks.
 Checking your bank account in public, especially over wifi, without some form of protection could land you in some serious trouble.
 You could have your identity stolen, or your bank account emptied.

-In order to curb this danger, using a Virtual Privacy Network is highly recommended.
+To curb this danger, using a Virtual Privacy Network is highly recommended.
 These services are designed to tunnel your internet traffic through a proprietary connection, allowing for greater privacy and control when you check your phone in public.

 One of the leading options for Android is ProtonVPN.
 This service provides excellent security and functionality at a reasonable price.
-It is both effective, and easy-to-use.
+It is both effective and easy-to-use.